How do I apply for benefits?

 What are “additional” benefits?

-The Youth Program, SAT/ACT College Preparation Benefit, and the Newborn Benefit can be received in addition to one other benefit.
+The Youth Program, College Prep and Counseling, and the Newborn Benefit can be received in addition to one other benefit.

 Can I switch benefits?